 Issue ID Description Workaround EN-63023 Due to Windows default settings, if you installed the consumer version of Microsoft Skype, selecting a callto: or sip: URL always launches the Skype application instead of RealPresence Desktop.
 Do one of the following: Launch RealPresence Desktop and dial your call manually.
-Uninstall the consumer version of Microsoft Skype.
-SWEP-8227 If you share content, the content boarders appear on other virtual desktops instead.
+Uninstall the consumer version of Microsoft Skype SWEP-8227 Logging in to Poly Clariti Manager from RealPresence Desktop Enterprise fails when using Cyrillic or Chinese names.
 None.
 SWEP-7802 When you share Microsoft Edge content, the application icon doesn't appear on the left of the application name in the Share Application section.
-None.
+None